 Lighting can account for up to 40% of total electricity use and energy cost in the commercial sector, depending on facility type.
 There are numerous low and no-cost measures to save on lighting, such as automated lighting control and removing unnecessary lighting.

 Combining such measures with the upgrading of lighting equipment can result in large savings in lighting costs.
 Substantial reduction in the price of light emitting diodes (LEDs) in recent years makes the business case for upgrades even stronger.

 Improve heating, ventilation and air-conditioning (HVAC) efficiency

-HVAC accounts for 30–50% of the total energy bill for commercial building operators.
+HVAC accounts for 30 to 50% of the total energy bill for commercial building operators.
 Minimising the energy required for space heating and cooling, and increasing HVAC efficiency is therefore a good cost-effective strategy.
 Significant energy-savings are possible through the clever design and construction of new buildings, for example by combining passive heating and ventilation principles with efficient mechanical systems.
 There are also many possibilities to improve heating and cooling performance in existing buildings, through building and equipment upgrades, and system tuning and maintenance.

 Upgrade appliances, electronic, office, cooking and refrigeration equipment